holecekales/Cortex/README.md

 # Experiments in IoT

 ## Todo:

-* In the debugging environment - download the entire file
-* delete the mismatched version handling
 * What does the split over the 2 days (UTC) mean?
 Do I need to flip it to local?
+* Error handling on the sockets?

 **Fix https and wss**
 * I think I need to get a cert?